-These relaxation parameters will be selected in Section 5.
-Thus it has been shown that reasonably good smoothing factors for the Jacobi smoother can be obtained on all the grid hierarchy for the complex shifted Laplacian operator in three dimensions.
+Finally it has been shown that reasonably good smoothing factors for the Jacobi smoother can be obtained on all the grid hierarchy for the complex shifted Laplacian operator in three dimensions; seel also [12] where a local Fourier analysis of the damped Jacobi method is performed on the complex shifted Laplacian in one and two dimensions.
 With the selected relaxation parameters we now investigate the spectrum of preconditioned Helmholtz matrices.